 35. DIY Survival Lantern

-Use your old circuit board to create a super easy yet an effective makeshift spearhead or arrow.
-Something to pair with your makeshift bow.
+Use your old circuit board to create an effective makeshift spearhead or arrow.
+It is something you can pair with your makeshift bow.

 38. Crisco Can Improvised Candle

 Create an improvised candle out of a Crisco can by adding a wick and voila!
 A candle.